Andrew Carnegie Medal for Excellence in Children's Video

 - The term "only the videos eligible for the Award" specifies that the committee is not to consider the entire body of work by the producer or whether the producer has previously won the award.
 The committee's decision is to be made following deliberation about the videos for the specified calendar year.

-To submit works for consideration for the Carnegie Medal:
+How to submit videos/DVDs for consideration for the Carnegie Medal:

-- Send one copy of the work to the ALSC office (50 East Huron, Chicago, IL 60611-2795).
-Please indicate for which award the submission is intended.
+- Mail one copy of the video/DVD and a completed submission form to the ALSC office (ATTN: Carnegie Submission, 50 East Huron, Chicago, IL 60611-2795).

 Contact InformationIf you need more information, feel free to contact the ALA Library Reference Desk by telephone: 800-545-2433, extension 2153; fax: 312-280-3255; e-mail: firstname.lastname@example.org; or regular mail: ALA Library, American Library Association, 50 East Huron Street, Chicago, IL 60611-2795.